-MNP LLP, an independent firm of Chartered Professional Accountants, is appointed by the members to audit the consolidated financial statements and report directly to them; their report follows.
+MNP LLP is appointed by the members to audit the consolidated financial statements and report directly to them; their report follows.
 The external auditors have full and free access to, and meet periodically and separately with, both the Committee and management to discuss their audit findings.

-"Signed by Larry Davey"

-Chief Executive Officer
+"Signed by Larry Davey" "Signed by Leanna Beasant" Chief Executive Officer Chief Financial & People Officer

-"Signed by Joel Enns"

-VP Finance